Everest Base Camp Trek with Helicopter Return

 01

 You will be transferred to the domestic terminal for your flight to Lukla in the morning.
-It’s a 40-minute flight alongside the Nepalese Himalayan belt, which flies eastbound to reach Tenzing Hillary Airport at Lukla, sitting on the lap of gigantic hills all across.
+It’s a 40-minute flight alongside the Nepalese Himalayan belt, which flies eastbound to reach Tenzing Hillary Airport at Lukla, which is surrounded by gigantic hills.

 From Lukla, we follow through the small Sherpa settlements of Chhuplung and Ghat and walk alongside the Dudhkoshi River to reach Phakding, which sits in the Dudh Koshi River Valley.